 Are you looking for a wedding garter, but are a little unsure if it will fit you properly?
-Or are you wondering where you should measure to make sure that your bridal garter
+Or are you wondering where on your leg to measure to make sure that your bridal garter

 will fit you just right?
 You've come to the right place, I'm going to help you out with all of it today!

 I generally recommend that brides wear their wedding garter on either leg just above their knee.
-You don't want to wear it too high so that the garter rubs on your other leg when you walk down the aisle or dance the night away, but you don't want to wear it too low that it will fall down.
+You don't want to wear it too high so the garter rubs on your other leg when you walk down the aisle or dance the night away, but you don't want to wear it too low that it will fall down.

 .
 It doesn't matter if the garter is on the left or the right leg.
 Whatever works for you, is the correct placement!)

 Most wedding garters will list a standard size or give an estimated length that it will fit.
 If your number falls within the recommended size, you should be good to go.

 I generally recommend that brides go for a size up for their garter.
 It is easier to deal with a garter that is a bit loose, instead of a garter that is too tight.